 James Haffner is a Professor of Opera at University of the Pacific's Conservatory of Music.
 He is a graduate of the Cincinnati College-Conservatory of Music and holds a Master of Fine Arts degree in Directing and an Artist's Diploma in Opera Stage Directing.
 He is also a certified teacher of the Michael Chekhov acting technique and an Artistic Associate with the Great Lakes Michael Chekhov Consortium.

-Professor Haffner is the Producing Artistic Director of the Stockton Opera Association and has worked with both the Bay View and Bear Valley Music Festivals.
+Professor Haffner has served as the Producing Artistic Director of the Stockton Opera Association since 2007 and has worked with both the Bay View and Bear Valley Music Festivals.
 He is a member of the Lincoln Center Directors' Lab-West and has served as an adjudicator for the Irene Dalis Vocal Competition (Opera San Jose).
 A Fulbright Scholar, he has taught at the Technische Universität, Berlin, as well as the University of Kentucky-Lexington, Miami University (OH), Webster University and the California State University, Fullerton.

 At the Conservatory of Music, Professor Haffner teaches Opera Theatre Workshop (beginning and advanced sections), Introduction to Lyric Diction, Opera Literature and Opera Production.
 He also produces and directs the Pacific Opera Theatre productions.